This FAQ page will answer questions people have regarding the Theatre.

 Who will run the theater day to day?

-- Our current plan is to have a manager/creative director, supported by a group of volunteers.
+- – Our current manager/creative director is Amy DeLuca, supported by a group of staff and volunteers.

 What kind of programming will the theater run?
 Will it remain as an “arts” theater or will it now offer first run movies?

-- The formula of indie and first run movies combined with live music, community theater, TV events and concession sales are all vital parts to the theater’s success.
-We welcome feedback on your favorite programming, and our online survey will be coming soon.
+- – The formula of first run and independent movies and documentaries combined with live music, community theater, TV events and strong concession sales are all vital parts to the theater’s success.
+We welcome feedback on your favorite programming.

 How will the FOPT work to gather community input about programming?
 How can community members voice their desires and preferences?

-- We are planning on a community meeting April 17th to start.
-We also need board members and community advisors to help set the direction.
-Suggestions are always welcome.
+- – Suggestions are always welcome.
 Talk to Amy or Elaine or email the FOPT.

 Will the Paradise collaborate with other nonprofits such as the Blue Sage to compliment vs. compete?

-- We have begun conversations with the Blue Sage and other groups .
+- -YES.
+We have begun conversations with the Blue Sage and other groups.
 We all recognize that collaboration is in the best interest of the community.